 - Connect the speaker wires to the amplifier, making sure to put the left and right wires in the appropriate ports.
 After doing this, you can plug your devices and enjoy the great sound.

 Note: Here’s how you can connect your subwoofer to an amp without a subwoofer out port.
+Also, before you go about this guide, you may want to check out our article on the best subwoofer and amp combos.

 Connecting a Subwoofer A Receiver